Élet- és munkakörülmények

 Cost of living

-The UK is considered to be an expensive country, compared to other countries within the EU.
+The UK is considered to be an expensive country, compared to some other countries within the EU.
 Cost of living varies within the UK, between rural and urban areas and between towns and cities.
 Cities tend to be the most expensive, with London being the most expensive city in the UK.
 It is considered to be cheaper to live in the Midlands and the North of England, than in London and the South East.

 Buying food and clothing in large department stores will be more expensive than buying the equivalent in supermarkets.
 Most towns will have some form of indoor market where food, clothing and household items can be bought, and prices tend to be cheaper.
 Charity shops sell second-hand clothes and household goods, with the profits from the sales of these normally going to charity.